 Another important step as you incorporate your business in Hawaii is choosing a registered agent.
 This person or company needs to be available during business hours at a select address.
 That way, if the state needs to contact your company for legal issues or other communications, they can contact your registered agent.

 SunDoc can help you outsource your business routine by providing this registered agent service.
 For more information see our article entitled, What is a Registered Agent?
 Why Do I Need One?

 Choosing a name for your corporation is one of the most crucial steps in the incorporation process.
-You can read our article Is My Business Name Available? to find out more and how to conduct your own search for available names.
-This article can also help you reserve your Corporation name with the state.
+You can conduct your own search for available names, or SunDoc is able to perform name searches or reserve your corporation name for you.

 What’s most important to know is that the name you choose must be available according to the records of Hawaii Secretary of State.
 It is highly likely that if your chosen name is not available, your filing will be rejected.
 Moreover, there are other statutory requirements to consider.
 For example, your chosen name cannot be so close to another corporation’s name that it causes deception, and it cannot mislead the public.